Conservative AI Policy Fellowship

 Training the Next Generation

-The Conservative AI Policy Fellowship (CAPF) is a six-week, part-time (work-compatible) fellowship for conservative policy professionals in Washington D.C. seeking to understand artificial intelligence (AI) and the policy debates surrounding emerging technology.
+The Conservative AI Policy Fellowship (CAPF) is an eight-week, part-time (work-compatible) fellowship for conservative policy professionals in Washington D.C. seeking to understand artificial intelligence (AI) and the policy debates surrounding emerging technology.

-Structured for early- to mid-career professionals, the fellowship provides a manageable yet immersive experience.
+Structured for early- to mid-career professionals, the fellowship provides a manageable yet immersive dive into AI policy.
 The program's centerpiece is an intensive weekend retreat designed for deeper engagement and network-building, supplemented by practical exercises and policy simulations.
 Fellows will gain the tools and insights necessary to develop thoughtful and effective AI policies rooted in conservative principles.

 Join the Foundation for American Innovation’s network of policy scholars and technologists to explore questions such as: